 A hardheaded Archivist who wanted to make his mark in the Archives, above all else.

-- Token Good Teammate: He's easily the best out of the six Matoran.
+- Token Good Teammate: He's easily the best out of the six Matoran, being at worst a bit eccentric and ambitious.

 Selfish and amoral, Ahkmou was the traitor who allied with the Dark Hunters in the quest for the Great Disks out of jealousy.
 He was lost in the mass exodus from Metru Nui to Mata Nui, until Makuta found him and spun a web of lies to sway him on his side.
-He caused an epidemic in Po-Koro by selling infected Kohlii balls, and was appointed honorary "Turaga" by Makuta during his reign.
+He caused an epidemic in Po-Koro by selling infected Kohlii balls.

 - Always Second Best: To Onewa.